How To #28: 8 Ways Brands Share Product Placement Exposure For Sales

 Seeing a brand in your favorite television show in an organic product placement is proven to affect buyer's decisions and opinions of that brand.
 In fact, 51% of consumers admit to purchasing product after seeing it in a TV show or movie.
 That's a tremendous number of people who are influenced to purchase not through traditional advertising - but through the brand being embedded in their favored content.

 However, if the brand that is featured just leaves all the work to the subliminal messaging power of product placement, they are missing out on massive untapped potential to increase sales.
-In this blog, we take a look at some of our clients' most successful repurposing of their product placement and how expanding assets into the social sphere can help a brand take full advantage of their product placement strategy.
+In this blog, Hollywood Branded takes a look at 8 ways brands share product placement exposure and provides case study examples on some of our clients' most successful repurposing of their product placements.

 We put together the eight best ways that your brand can capitalize on your on screen exposures through social media, getting additional publicity to amplify the value of the product placement.